enova/pgl_ddl_deploy/README.md

 We would welcome a project to extend this to work with any replication technology.

 ## Features
-- Any SQL statement can be propagated directly to subscribers without any modification to deployment processes.
-Event triggers will fire on relevant DDL statements and propagate to subscribers, based on your configuration.
+- Any DDL SQL statement can be propagated directly to subscribers without your developers needing to overhaul their migration process or know the intricacies of replication.

 - Tables will also be automatically added to replication upon creation.